 - Low grain refrigerant (LGR) dehumidifiers: Low grain refrigerant (LGR) dehumidifiers have a double cooling system that lowers the temperature of air once inside the device.
 These dehumidifiers are important in challenging water damage restoration jobs where high amounts of water are involved, such as a catastrophic flood or a large-volume leak.

 Emergency Restoration Services for Water Damaged Concrete

-Reynolds Restoration Services is the premier commercial and residential emergency restoration company in the mid-Atlantic region.
+Reynolds Restoration Services is the premier commercial and residential emergency restoration company in the mid-Atlantic region including Harrisburg, PA, Philadelphia, PA, and the Baltimore/DC Metro area.
 With more than 15 years of experience, our team of professional and certified emergency technicians is on-call 24 hours a day to respond to floods, water leaks, and storm damage that can cause water damage to concrete.

 We know how stressful water damage can be for a homeowner or business owner and will work with the insurance company to restore properties to their pre-loss condition quickly.
 While we hope you don’t need our services, know that we are here to help with restoring concrete after water damage.
 Let us take care of water and flood remediation so you have peace of mind the project is done professionally to prevent further damage down the road.